cml-classroom/geog4-6300-lab-6-led84851/Lab-6_regression.md

 The model is reliable since it shows no multicollinearity, as all the values are below 5.
 The variables are all statistically significant so the model provides meaningful results.
+The model shows strong heteroskedastity, so we cannot say the predictions are fully reliable.
+Overall, we can conclude a higher NDVI was primarily associated with higher rainfall.
+Lower NDVI was also associated with higher temperatures.

 **Disclosure of assistance:** *Besides class materials, what other sources of assistance did you use while completing this lab?
 These can